hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_deeper_intro.rst

 3. Sometimes there is no result for the fit, since the algorithm does not converge.

-4. Some maximization algorithm uses Jacobian or Hessian matrix, and for some copulas the derivative computation does not numerically stay stable.
+4. Some maximization algorithms use Jacobian or Hessian matrix, and for some copulas the derivative computation does not numerically stay stable.

 5. Often the weight of a copula component is way too small to be reasonable.